 The anti-cult sites in particular have a wealth of information on a great many groups.
 If the group in which you are interested is not listed, try the more general sites and use a search engine to locate other sites.
 Sites about groups other than the one to which you belonged may be helpful as the similarity of experience with a restrictive group regardless of apparent differences is often quite startling, especially if you have had the notion that your group is unique.
 Most likely you will find that you are not alone after all!

-Leaving the Fold: A Guide for Former Fundamentalists and Others Leaving Their Religion by Marlene Winell Ph.D. is the best book I have come across on the process of leaving a restrictive religious group.
-While Winell specifically addresses former fundamentalists, her insights can be applied to similar groups ranging from well established churches to New Age cults.
-The book also contains an extensive list of resources useful for anyone seeking to broaden his/her horizons.
-Dr. Winell has developed the term "religious trauma syndrome" to describe the harmful effects of authoritarian religion.
-See her web site for further information.
+by Marlene Winell, Ph.D. is the best book I have come across on the process of leaving a restrictive religious group.
+While Winell specifically addresses former fundamentist Christians, her insights can be applied to similar groups ranging from established churches to New Age cults.
+The book contains an extensive list of resources that would be useful for anyone seeking to broaden his/her spiritual horizon.
+Dr. Winell has coined the term "" to describe the harmful effects of authoritarian religion.

 A troubling aspect of many high demand groups, including some well established churches, is male dominance of women and children who have little or no voice in the community and often even their personal lives.
 Some Christian groups subscribe to so-called "Headship Theology" which asserts that, just as Christ is the head of the church, so men are the divinely appointed heads of their families and church communities whose authority must not be questioned.
-In other groups patriarchal oppression may be more subtle but still very much present.
-Wife Material is the semi-autobiographical story of a woman growing up in the fundamentalist Church of Christ.
-The author, Deborah Cox, is a Springfield, Missouri clinical psychologist who has also co-authored two books on women's anger.
-Beyond Belief: The Secret Lives of Women In Extreme Religions is a very readable anthology in which women from a wide variety of religions relate their experiences of sexist religious oppression.
+In other groups patriarchal oppression may be more subtle but still very much present. is the semi-autobiographical story of a woman growing up in the fundamentalist Church of Christ.
+The author, Deborah Cox, is a Springfield, Missouri clinical psychologist who has also co-authored two books on women's anger. s is a very readable anthology in which women from a wide variety of religions relate their experiences of sexist religious oppression.

-The HBO documentary, "Going Clear: Scientology and the Prison of Belief," is an outstanding exploration, based on the book of the same title, of one of the most extreme and abusive cultic groups.
-With eight former members telling the stories of their involvement it presents a convincing account of how intelligent people can become seduced by abusive leaders and irrational beliefs.
+The HBO documentary, is an outstanding exploration, based on the book of the same title, of one of the most extreme and abusive cultic groups.
+With eight former members telling the stories of their involvement it presents a convincing account of how intelligent people can be seduced by abusive leaders and irrational beliefs.

-Also there are many Facebook groups for ex-members of various churches and groups.
+There are many Facebook groups and on-line discussion groups for ex-members of various churches and groups.

 I am a former Seventh-day Adventist.
-You may be interested in my story: Leaving the Garden: On Being A Former Seventh-day Adventist as well a couple of articles with a historical focus: The Apocalyptic Background of the Seventh-day Adventist Church: Zoroaster to William Miller and Ellen G. White & The Seventh-day Adventist Church: From the Great Disappointment to a Worldwide Movement.
-There are also links to other Adventist related material on those pages.
+You may be interested in my story: .
+I have also written a couple of articles with a historical focus: and There are also links to other Adventist related material on those pages.

-For those who no longer accept the Adventist version of the gospel but continue to identify as Bible believers, here are some of the many sites run by former Adventists who have adopted an Evangelical or Fundamentalist perspective that regards Adventist doctrines as heretical:
+For those who no longer accept the Adventist version of the gospel but continue to identify as Bible believers, here are a few of the many sites run by former Adventists who have adopted an Evangelical or Fundamentalist perspective that regards Adventist doctrines as heretical: